GeorgeWebDevCy/tcn-mlm/readme.txt

 * Provide this WordPress readme to surface plugin metadata and setup notes inside the admin.

 == Upgrade Notice ==
+= 0.1.5 =
+Activation now seeds default membership products and sets their TCN levels automatically.
+Review the generated products and adjust pricing before launch.

+= 0.1.4 =
+Map your membership products with the new WooCommerce field so completed orders seamlessly update customer levels.

 = 0.1.3 =
 Adds WooCommerce “My Account” menu entries that surface the MLM dashboard and genealogy views alongside the existing shortcodes.